 yellow swans with john wiese–portable dunes[2009 helicopter] valerio tricoli & dominique vaccaro–live at raum 18, berlin[10.11.09]

 Derek Holzer (1972) is an American instrument builder and sound artist based in Berlin DE, whose current interests include DIY analog electronics, the relationship between sound + space, media archaeology and the meeting points of electroacoustic, noise, improv and extreme music.
-He has given almost 200 experimental sound performances, created scores of unique instruments and installations, and taught over 130 sound art workshops across Europe, North America, Brazil and New Zealand since 2002.
+He has given almost 200 experimental sound performances, created scores of unique instruments and installations, and taught over 130 sound art workshops across Europe, North and South America, and New Zealand since 2002.